 Now this one is great for those that may have curly weave in their hair or for those with curls in their head in general.
 It’s as easy as taking all your hair into a high ponytail at the top of your head.
 You want the ponytail to be very loose, but not so loose that it comes undone.
 Wrap a scarf around your edges or just lay down on your pillowcase.
 Boom!
 That’s all there is to it.
 The benefit of the pineapple method is that it retains curls for another day without them getting flat by going to sleep.
 Hair diva beware: doing this too many times in a row may cause matting.
 Use your better judgment and detangle when and if necessary.

 Large flat twists or even chunky regular twists are great for those with natural or curly hair because it prevents the hair from matting up overnight.
 Detangling time is all but eliminated when you do two strand or flat twists the night before.
 To save time, don’t do more than 6 of either one.
 Remember, the goal is to prevent tangling and matting, not to necessarily create a hairstyle.
 That’s not to say that you can’t use the twists to create a new curl pattern.
 Flat twists or chunky twists create a nice look when you take it loose!
 You may just need to add a little product to help it stay after you take your twists apart in the morning.

+Also, try our Crowned collection to cleanse, condition and lock in moisture.
 What does your night time routine look like?
 Tell us about it in the comments!